Oneflow-Inc/oneflow-documentation/en/docs/cookies/serving.md

 Triton has certain requirements for the layout of the model, so we need follow [Triton's convention](https://github.com/triton-inference-server/server/blob/main/docs/model_repository.md#repository-layout) to organize the model layout and write related configuration files.

-**Directory Structure**
+**Layout**

-In this example program, the model files are placed in the `model_repository` directory, and its structure conforms to Triton's conventions.
+In this example program, the model files are placed in the `model_repository` directory, and its layout conforms to Triton's conventions.
 Let's see how it is organized and explain:

 ```
 $ tree  -L 3 model_repository/